axionbuster/caet/README.md

 ## How do I use it?

 First, this is more like a prototyping tool than an actual testing tool.
-Or, this is a tool to *test* (validate) your ideas before you actually write code.
+Or, this is a tool to "test" (validate) your ideas before you actually write code.
 So, keep that in mind.

 Also, this is a Rust crate, so you need to know Rust to use it.